 - If you baby has trouble breathing

 - If your baby is bleeding elsewhere too, for example from their ears or gums.

 - If your baby is showing signs of concussion.

-In these cases the nosebleed, when occuring after a fall, can be a sign of concussion or internal bleeding and should definitely be checked by a doctor.
+In these cases the nosebleed, when occurring after a fall, can be a sign of concussion or internal bleeding and should definitely be checked by a doctor.